-These universities have the best facilities for foreign students and located in big cities or within a short train ride to them.
+These universities have the best facilities for foreign students and are located in big cities or within a short train ride from them.

 Best English-taught Bachelors

 Some majors will have fewer English options than others, for example, Business, English/American Studies, and Engineering are easy to find.
-Be ready to pay up to 20.000 EUR per year for Bachelor degree, Master will cost you much less, in fact, it mostly free (except administrative costs).
+Be ready to pay up to 20.000 EUR per year for Bachelor’s degree, Master will cost you much less, in fact, it’s mostly free (except administrative costs).

 Bachelor in Business Administration and Economics